handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 }
 {% endhighlight %}

-*A function we call trackingValues, that receives a series of model objects, and generates data based on the TRACKING_MAP.*
+*A function we call `trackingValues`, that receives a series of model objects, and generates data based on the `TRACKING_MAP`.*

 {% highlight python %}
 def trackingValues(**args):